natalieagus/natalieagus.github.io/50002/50002problem_set_5.md

 3. Programs that can only detect the `RA2SEL` signal faulty but not `ASEL` multiplexer faulty (or vice versa) is **not acceptable**.

+*You can assume that the initial content of all registers are `0`.*

 **Program 1**:
 ```
 .=0x000